 The 5-minute film had 75,000 views in two days and over a million hits in one month.
 A brand like British Airways, often seen as aloof and conservative in brand image terms, will benefit greatly from using this gritty real-life approach to customer videos.
 Showing a human face and building emotional connections with people can only be a good thing for BA.

 Dove – Using video to trailblaze brand integrity

-Writing a blog about real life genuine stories would not be complete without an example from Dove.
-The now iconic “Campaign for Real Beauty” is now 10 years old.
+Writing a blog about real-life genuine stories would not be complete without an example from Dove.
+The iconic “Campaign for Real Beauty” is now 10 years old.

 The “Dove Real Beauty Sketches” was released as part of the ongoing campaign.
 In the video, several women describe how they look to a forensic sketch artist who is unable to see them.
 Strangers who had met these women the day before are then invited to describe the same women to the artist.
 The sketches are compared and the stranger’s images are invariably revealed to be more flattering and more accurate.

 At the time this article was written, this video was the most-watched viral video ever with 5.5 million views.
 It is a great example of how a Brand’s Positioning to stand for something Genuine and Real can be so wonderfully showcased by using videos to tell real stories of real people.
 Truly Brilliant.